lingeringwillx/sims2py/README.md

 **read_int(numbytes, endian='little', signed=False)**

-Reads *numbytes* bytes from the file and converts it into a signed integer.
+Reads *numbytes* bytes from the file and converts it into an integer.
 The endian can be specified with the *endian* argument.
 The *signed* argument is used to specify whether the integer is signed or not.

 **write_int(number, numbytes, endian='little', signed=False)**